compbiozurich/UZH-BIO392/course-results/2022/Michelle-Gull/2022-09-28/paper_exercise_day_06_notes.md

 <br>

 ### 4. What are the two criteria for cluster filtering?
 And why did they do this filtering?
-(The CNV map)
 criteria 1:
 > number of distinct subjects that carry the variant